If you want to be a better writer, and who doesn’t, you can find lots of great advice online.

 And you should use them all.

-But for me, learning about, understanding, and discovering who my readers are is still top of the list.
+But learning about, understanding, and discovering who my readers are is still at the top of my list.

 Knowing who is interested and who wants to read your writing will help improve your writing in more ways than you can imagine.